Met Police officer who tweeted about 'dirty Zionists,' non-Muslims, dismissed from force

 (photo credit: SECTION 27A COPYRIGHT ACT)

-The Met Police announced on Wednesday that PC Begum was dismissed following a misconduct hearing, which found her to have breached the standards of professional behaviour.
+The Met Police announced on Wednesday that PC Begum was dismissed following a misconduct hearing, which found her to have breached the standards of professional behavior.
 Begum is now barred from serving as a police officer.

 Begum, a Muslim officer with the Territorial Support Group, was found guilty of gross misconduct, something which she denied, arguing that her comments amounted to simple misconduct.

-Evis Samupfonda, the chairman of the investigation, said: “[The posts] are derogatory and abusive, and also show a lack of tolerance for others who do not share the same characteristics as Ms Begum.
+Evis Samupfonda, the chairman of the investigation, said: “[The posts] are derogatory and abusive and also show a lack of tolerance for others who do not share the same characteristics as Ms. Begum.

 “Misconduct would not be far enough.
 [The tweets] are racist, discriminatory and intolerant.
 The panel’s decision is gross misconduct.”